srbhr/Resume-Matcher/README.md

 # Resume Matcher

-## AI Based Resume Matcher to tailor your resume to a job description.
-Find the bestkewords, and gain deep insights into your resume.
+## AI Based Free & Open Source ATS, Resume Matcher to tailor your resume to a job description.
+Find the best keywords, and gain deep insights into your resume.

 </div>